nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 2.md

 }
 ```

 What are we doing here?
 We are requiring that the generic T of our struct implements all the 5 listed traits, this avoids building the struct with an unwanted type.
 Then we implement struct methods for every T with the same constraints.
-The output of every method is the associated type of involved trait, since all traits have an Output associate type we need to disambiguate which trait we are using every time.
-Again, this is because those behaviours are controlled by traits, and we can leverage them on out advantage.
+The output of every method is the associated type of involved trait, since all traits have an Output associated type we need to disambiguate which trait we are using every time.
+Again, this is because those behaviours are controlled by traits, and we can leverage them on our advantage.

 We could have written the same concept another way: